andre-ye/uni/docs/eng/engl-308/lecture.md

 ---

-## Week 6 Monday, Wright, Hoang, and Bernstein
+## Week 6 Tuesday, Wright, Hoang, and Bernstein
 - How have Marxist-feminist theories thought about how capitalism needs gendered concepts?

 Wright